IABTechLab/uid2docs/api/v1/guides/publisher-client-side.md

 ### How will I be notified of user opt-out?

-The [UID2 SDK](../sdks/client-side-identity-v1.md) background token auto-refresh process handles user opt-outs.
+The [Client-Side JavaScript SDK v1](../sdks/client-side-identity-v1.md) background token auto-refresh process handles user opt-outs.
 If user opts out, when the UID2 SDK attempts token refresh, it will learn about the optout and will clear the session (including the cookie) and invoke the callback with the `OPTOUT` status.

 ### Where should I make token generation calls, from the server or client side?